NewGuy103/syncServer/docs/docs/api-overview.md

 - **INVALID_DIR_PATH:** The directory path is malformed or invalid.
     - The directory path could have characters before the first forward slash (like `chars/dir1`) and is treated as malformed.

-### `/remove-dir`
+### `/api/dirs/remove`

 ---

 Delete a directory and all it's files.

-*Currently in version 1.1.0, this permanently deletes the directory, and does not mark them as deleted.*
+*Since version 1.1.0, this permanently deletes the directory, and does not mark them as deleted.*
 *Also applies to deleted files within the directory.*

 API key permission required: `delete`